FrozenBirdXD/43.Bundeswettbewerb-Informatik/README.md

-Here are my solutions for the 43.
-National Computer Science competition.
+This repository contains my solutions and my endresults for tasks from the Bundeswettbewerb Informatik (BWINF), a national computer science competition in Germany.